A social club for training the nervous system.

 I want to be careful here, because wellness has earned its skepticism.
 HRV Club will only claim what it can stand behind.
 Cold, heat and breath are strong enough to build around, and honest enough to stay careful about.
 I don’t want to build a place on fear or fancy claims.
 I want to build it on what’s real enough to be practiced regularly.

-The first club opens on Golf Course Road, Gurgaon.
-We’re starting with 100 founding members, because the first room sets the culture.
-They’ll help us build the protocols, the rhythm, the way people enter, recover, and respect the room.
 We want to build slowly, with the right people.
 And then build HRV Clubs across India, because this isn’t only a Gurgaon problem.
 It’s in every high-output city where people are building fast lives and losing the ability to come down from them.

 That’s what I’m building.
 Gurgaon is where it begins.